-Similar to previous findings in the literature, we observe that STB leads to more students assigned to their top choice, while MTB leads to fewer unassigned applicants.
+Similar to previous findings in the literature, we observe that STB leads to more students assigned to their top choice, whereas MTB leads to fewer unassigned applicants.
 In addition, given a fixed tie-breaking rule (MTB or STB), we observe no significant effect of using lotteries by family on the outcomes of interest that are not related to family applications (i.e., on the distribution of preferences of assignment).
 This suggests that using lotteries at the family level significantly increases the number of siblings assigned to the same schools without having a major effect on other aggregate outcomes of interest.
 Finally, we observe that using lotteries at the family level increases the rate of success of family applications regardless of the tie-breaking rule considered (STB or MTB).

 5.4.
-Quotas.
+Quotas

 As discussed in previous sections, another requirement by law is the inclusion of a quota for disadvantaged students.
-If the goal is to benefit the group that is targeted by the quota, previous literature suggests that preferences should be updated to process it after the "regular" seats (see Dur et al. (2016b), Hassidim et al. (2018), Rios et al. (2020)).
-All these papers focus on settings where the quota serves a minority of students, and thus the goal is to increase their admission chances.
-However, in our setting the quota serves the majority of students-disadvantaged students represent 54.7% of the participants in the system-and the goal is to reduce school segregation and increase diversity within schools.
-For this reason, we decided to process the quota first.
+If the goal is to benefit the group that is targeted by the quota, previous literature suggests that preferences should be updated to process it after the "regular" seats (see Dur et al. 2016b, Hassidim et al. 2018, Rios et al. 2020).
+All these papers focus on settings where the quota serves a minority of students,